A Parent’s Guide to the Grand Rapids Public Museum

 TIPS FOR YOUR TRIP

-- Parking: There’s off street meter parking as well as a parking garage down the road.
-Bring in your parking ramp ticket for validation.
+- Parking: There’s off-street meter parking as well as a parking garage down the road ($10 max fee).

-- There is a circle drive for buses where persons with disabilities could be dropped off at the main door.
+- There is a circle drive for buses where persons with disabilities can be dropped off at the main door.

 - The museum has elevators and is stroller friendly.